maikvandergaag/msft-extensions/extensions/publishpowerbifile/readme.md

 Within the task two parameters can be specified:
 * Source File: The file from which the content needs to be read.
 * Variable Name: The name of the variable specify it without $(..)
-* Add New Line: THe possibility to add a new line character meaning that you will have a single line variable

 ## Documentation